kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/ECEN 404 Updates.md

 - Tested new capacitor values on integrated PCB to decrease frequency

 Nia:
+- Began testing and validation of SRAM array on integrated PCB
+- Cells are latching written values
+- High values are a little too low, looked up possible solutions to implement next lab session

 Nomar:
 - Began testing and validation of 4:1 MUX on integrated PCB